Devil's Due (film): Plot

-When Sam is 8 months pregnant, the couple attends a holy communion at their church.
-Their usually friendly niece (Madison Wolfe) is oddly scared of Sam, and the priest (Sam Anderson) who officiated Zach and Sam's wedding looks at Sam during the service and violently coughs up blood.
+When Sam is 8 months pregnant, the couple attends Holy Communion at their church.
+Their usually friendly niece is oddly scared of Sam, and the priest who officiated Zach and Sam's wedding looks at Sam during the service and violently coughs up blood.

 Later, at home, Zach reviews the communion footage he filmed and sees the mysterious cab driver sitting in a pew.
 He also reviews the footage from their night at the club and notices strange symbols on the doors.
 He visits the priest in the hospital, who explains that the symbol is related to summoning the Antichrist.

 Separate footage reveals three friends walking in the woods, where they find slaughtered deer.
-They suddenly discover Sam eating the intestines of a deer.
+They suddenly discover Sam eating a deer's intestines.
 When they try to speak to her, Sam kills them telekinetically.

 Zach investigates the symbol further and asks his sister, Suzie, to stay with Sam.
 He breaks into an apparently abandoned house at the end of his street, where he finds the CCTV footage of his house and the missing ultrasound.
 He is almost caught by the house's inhabitants, who appear to be performing a ritual.
 Zach barely manages to escape.

 When he does, he sees their second doctor, the man who was watching their house, the cult leader, and the cab driver who picked him up among the worshipers performing the ritual.

 Upon returning home, Zach finds the house surrounded by the masked men who have been watching them all along.
-Inside, he finds Suzie dead and hears Sam scream as the house is being destroyed by the beast within Sam fighting to get out.
+Inside, he finds Suzie dead and hears Sam scream as the house is being destroyed by the beast within Sam, fighting to get out.

 He finds Sam in the baby's nursery, standing in a trance-like state with a knife to her stomach.
 Zach screams for her to stop, but she presses the knife to her stomach anyway, and there is a violent blast of light.

 When Zach recovers, he finds Sam lying in her blood with her stomach cut.
 She cries and wonders if the baby is all right before dying.
 Zach grieves before the cab driver and the second doctor appear.

 Zach begs the intruders to leave them alone, but the doctor takes the baby.
 He is then arrested and interrogated by the police on the death of his wife and sister and the disappearance of his child.